nginxinc/docker-nginx-unprivileged/README.md

 - The default NGINX PID has been moved from `/var/run/nginx.pid` to `/tmp/nginx.pid`
 - Change `*_temp_path` variables to `/tmp/*`

-New images are built and pushed to on a weekly basis (every Monday night).

 Check out the [docs](https://hub.docker.com/_/nginx) for the upstream Docker NGINX image for a detailed explanation on how to use this image.

 ## Supported Image Registries and Platforms